jupyter-server/gateway_provisioners/docs/source/operators/deploy-distributed.md

 into a shared folder like `/usr/local/share/jupyter/kernels` (which is the default).
 This is the location in which they reside within container images and where many of the document references assume they'll be located.

-Alternate locatiions can be specified via option `--user` (which places the set of files within the invoking user's home directory structure) or option `--sys-prefix` (which places the set of files within the active python environment's directory structure).
+Alternate locations can be specified via option `--user` (which places the set of files within the invoking user's home directory structure) or option `--sys-prefix` (which places the set of files within the active python environment's directory structure).
 ```